nadialefebvre/project-express-api/README.md

 # Project Sweetest API

-Weekly project for Technigo's bootcamp, week 17: build an API with Express
+Weekly project for Technigo's bootcamp, week 17: build an API with Express (May 2022)

+## Tech stack

+- JavaScript
+- Node.js
+- Express
+- API

+## The problem

 This week's project was to create an API using Express with RESTful endpoints.

-## The problem

 This first project with backend was very easy in my opinion, I had no trouble to understand what to do and how to do it.
 However, because of that, I had an ambitious (too amitious) plan at first for which I created my own dataset.
 By lack of time to build the nice frontend for which this dataset was created, I had to start over with an already made dataset, and I decided to make it quite simple and to leave out the optional frontend.
 I had an issue with filtering the properties with boolean values but with lots of thinking/googling/asking for help, I made it work.